Anthony Pittman

 Anthony J. Pittman (born November 24, 1996) is an American professional football linebacker.
 He played college football for the Wayne State Warriors and signed with the Lions as an undrafted free agent in 2019.

 Early life and college

-Pittman was born on November 24, 1996, and attended Birmingham Groves High School.
+Pittman’s life began on November 24, 1996, and attended Birmingham Groves High School.
 Lightly recruited he played college football at Wayne State.
 At Wayne State, Pittman was a two-year team captain and two-time first-team all-Great Lakes Intercollegiate Athletic Conference linebacker.
 During his college career, Pittman played in 43 games, recording 181 tackles and 8 sacks.
 Pittman also saw action on special teams for the Warriors.